Datomic/datomic-tutorials/todo-app/part-1/todo-app/README.md

                    :item/status :item.status/waiting}]}))
 ```

-That's it for now, in [part 2](../../part-2/todo-app/README.md) we will do CRUD for Lists and Items.
-We'll create a UI and render the todo lists and items, that will be served by a Pedestal HTTP server and the HTML and CSS by Hiccup.
+That's it for now!
+In [part 2](../../part-2/todo-app/README.md), we will do CRUD for Lists and Items.
+We'll create a UI and render the todo lists and items, served by a Pedestal HTTP server with HTML and CSS by Hiccup.

 ## References

 - [Datomic - docs](https://docs.datomic.com/datomic-overview.html)
 - [Datomic - pull](https://docs.datomic.com/query/query-pull.html)
 - [Datomic - defining a schema](https://docs.datomic.com/schema/schema-reference.html#defining-schema)